jeisey/phiti/README.md

-# phiti - Philadelphia Graffiti Visualization
+# phiti - Philadelphia Graffiti Explorer
-Phiti is a web application designed to explore Phildelphia's **graffiti-removal** images based on location and area, using data from Philly311.
+phiti is a web application designed to explore Phildelphia's **graffiti-removal** images based on location and area, using data from Philly311.

 View the public git page here: **https://jeisey.github.io/phiti/**

-**Phiti**: a blend of "Philadelphia" and "Graffiti"; sounds like "fih-TEE".
+**phiti**: a blend of "Philadelphia" and "Graffiti"; sounds like "fih-TEE".

 ## Features